Starry-AXQG/Context-Menu-Icons/README.md

 - ⌨️ Holding Shift while opening the context menu temporarily disables folding and hides the "Show more options" item to reveal the original full menu.

--Attempts to preserve moved items' visual appearance (icons/styles) by snapshotting inline styles/attributes where possible.
+- Attempts to preserve moved items' visual appearance (icons/styles) by snapshotting inline styles/attributes where possible.

 ### Hotkey & Usage